-Select Edit to change the time graph settings.
-The first screen to appear is the Sample Interval screen.
+Choose Keep to collect data (Keep | Main ) Figure 15 Select $\overline{[Edit]}$ to change the time graph settings.
+The first screen to appear is the sample interval screen (Figure 8).
 It displays the current data collection interval, in seconds, with the cursor next to the value.
-You can delete the current value by pressing Cear or by pressing and DEL.
-You can also type over the current value by pressing and entering a new sample interval.
+You can delete the current value by pressing $\overline{(LEAR)}$ or by pressing $\overline{(I)}$ and $\overline{(DEL)}$ .
+You can also type over the current value by pressing $\overline{(I)}$ and entering a new sample interval.
 Note that EasyData allows only certain sample intervals.
 If you enter a sample interval that EasyData does not support, an error message will appear and a sample interval will be chosen for you.

-If, at any time, you wish to stop what you are doing and return to the Main screen, select [Cancl].
+If, at any time, you wish to stop what you are doing and return to the Main screen, select (Canci).
 The original values will be restored.

-When you have entered a new sample interval, or decided to use the default interval, you may continue by selecting (Next).
-A new screen will appear, entitled "Number of Samples", which displays the default value.
+When you have entered a new sample interval or decided to use the default interval, you can continue by selecting (Next).
+A new screen entitled "Number of Samples" will appear (Figure 9).
+It displays the default value.
 You may delete and enter numbers in this screen as you did with the sample interval screen.
 Again, note that EasyData allows a maximum number of samples based on the sensor in use.

-When you have made the desired changes, select Next.
-The new time graph settings will be displayed.
+When you have made the desired changes, select (Next).
+The new time graph settings will be displayed (Figure 10).
 EasyData always expresses time in seconds; it cannot be changed to minutes or hours.
-If you select Cancl from this screen, the original settings will be restored and you will go to the Main screen.
-If you select Edit, you will go back to the sample interval screen.
-Select OK to accept the new time graph settings and return to the Main screen.
+If you select (Canci) from this screen, the original settings will be restored and you will go to the Main screen.
+If you select (Edit), you will go back to the sample interval screen.
+Select (OK) to accept the new time graph settings and return to the Main screen.